 It is very important to have a parent observing their child to indicate as soon as a seizure begins and call the attention of the nursing staff.
 The nursing staff will then race into the room and draw up the appropriate dose of radioactive substance out of the radioactive safe in the video monitoring room.
 They will then inject this into the intravenous line of the child.
 The radioactive substance then localises in the brain within 30 seconds giving a picture of the blood flow at that moment.
 Thus, the earlier this can be given following seizure onset, the more reliable and helpful the picture is in terms of determining seizure origin.
 The scan can then be taken at any time over the next two hours and will show the picture of the blood flow to the brain at the time of the radioisotope injection.

 Many children will be able to lie still for this scan, however, some children may require sedation to lie still.
 Interpretation of the ictal SPECT scan is more reliable with an interictal (between seizures) scan.
 Sometimes this is only performed after the ictal scan can be obtained as one does not always successfully obtain an ictal scan.
 Some patients may require more than one ictal SPECT scan if there is a suggestion that there are multiple types of focal seizures coming from different areas of the brain.

-Children who are admitted under the Children's Epilepsy Program undergo neuropsychological assessment with one of our neuropsychologists.
-This helps to determine whether there are subtle difficulties with learning or memory that reflect where seizures arise in the brain.
+If your child is admitted to Children's Epilepsy Program, they will be assessed by one of our neuropsychologists.
+This helps to determine whether there are subtle difficulties with learning or memory that reflect which part of the brain your child's seizures are coming from.
 This also helps inform whether possible epilepsy surgery will affect language, memory or learning.
 The neuropsychologists also have an important role in testing the child post-operatively to look for changes.